Caroline Woidat

 woidat@geneseo.edu

 Caroline Woidat received her Ph.D. from Vanderbilt University and has been a member of the Geneseo faculty since 1994.
-Along with Dr. Oberg in the History department, Woidat is a co-founder of the Native American Studies program at Geneseo.
+A co-founder of the Native American Studies minor, Woidat supports interdisciplinary and social justice studies at Geneseo in collaboration with faculty across departments.
 She often teaches courses examining American women writers, Native American literature, American studies, and textual recovery through archival research.
 She participated in the Council of Public Liberal Arts Colleges hybrid course sharing in Native American studies.
 In 2008 she received the Chancellor’s Award for Excellence in Teaching.
-Her research currently centers on the religious writings by 19th-century author and activist Elizabeth Oakes Smith.
-In 2015 Woidat published The Western Captive and Other Indian Stories (Broadview Press).
+Her research currently centers on sermons by Elizabeth Oakes Smith and anti-prison writings by other women authors and activists.
+In 2015 Woidat published an edition of Oakes Smith's The Western Captive and Other Indian Stories (Broadview Press).

-Woidat coordinates the Center for Social Justice Studies, the American Studies and Native American Studies programs at Geneseo.
-She has traveled with Geneseo students to attend lectures and participate in seminars at the Yeats International Summer School in County Sligo, Ireland.
+Woidat coordinates the Center for Social Justice Studies, the American Studies and Native American Studies programs, and the Carceral Studies microcredential.
+She has traveled with Geneseo students multiple times on a faculty-led program in Ireland that includes study at the Yeats International Summer School in County Sligo.

 Image